nickvsnetworking/pyhss/README.md

 ![Shelly the PyHSS Snake](https://gitlab.com/nickvsnetworking/pyhss/raw/master/lib/shelly.png)

 ## Introduction
-PyHSS is a simple Home Subscriber Server (HSS) implementation written in Python.
+PyHSS is a simple Home Subscriber Server (HSS) used by LTE (4G) Evolved Packet Core (EPC) networks, written in Python.
-HSS communication is via the [DIAMETER](https://tools.ietf.org/html/rfc6733) protocol, with some extensions defined by 3GPP.
+3GPP network elements like the MME and PCRF communicate with the HSS via the [DIAMETER](https://tools.ietf.org/html/rfc6733) protocol, with some extensions defined by 3GPP.

 ## Implemented Responses
  * Capabilities Exchange Answer (CEA)